AgiRang/AgiRang.github.io/_posts/2022-02-21-PM-Portfolio.markdown

 project-date: February 2022
 github: PM portfolio (not linked)
 Google-Drive: File
-description: The portfolio only describes projects that have been developed.
-Projects under development are not saved as documents for security reasons.
+description: The portfolio only describes projects that have been developed.Projects under development are not saved as documents for security reasons.

 ---